Are you a coffee lover? Do the names 'breve' and 'latte' sound familiar?

 Is there a difference in caffeine content between these drinks?

 Many people wonder if there is a difference in caffeine content between a breve and a latte.
-The answer is yes; breves have more caffeine than lattes.

-What makes a breve unique in terms of its caffeine content?
-It has an extra shot of espresso that contributes to the higher caffeine content compared to other drinks.
+It contains an extra shot of espresso, which contributes to its higher caffeine content compared to other drinks.

 Keep in mind that every coffee shop makes its drinks differently.